Neeli Zinda Hai

 Neeli Zinda Hai (نیلی زندہ ہے) is a Pakistani supernatural horror drama series, directed by Qasim Ali Mureed, and written by Adeel Razzaq.
-It features Urwa Hocane, Mohib Mirza and Sonia Mishal in lead roles.
+It features Urwa Hocane, Mohib Mirza, and Sonia Mishal in lead roles.
 It premiered on ARY Digital on 20 May 2021.

 Plot

-The story revolves around a married couple, Aman and Sumbul who are trying to make up lost time and love.
+The story revolves around a married couple, Aman and Sumbul, who are trying to make up for lost time and love.
 Life keeps becoming difficult for Sumbul after a stillborn birth, an empty marriage, black magic by a broken mother-in-law, and a mute daughter named Minaal.
-After moving into a new house the family starts to experience certain paranormal activities.
-Sumbul hires a maid for housework and even the maid experiences the paranormal happenings.
-Aman refuses to believe in supernatural forces which leaves Sumbul into dealing with her issues on her own.
-The broken family tries to get closer to each other but grow further apart due to Neeli and her actions.
+After moving into a new house, the family starts to experience certain paranormal activities.
+Sumbul hires a maid for housework, and even the maid experiences the paranormal happenings.
+Aman refuses to believe in supernatural forces, which leaves Sumbul to deal with her issues on her own.
+The broken family tries to get closer to each other but grows further apart due to Neeli and her actions.